wp-plugins/nextgen-facebook/readme.txt

 **Automated Removal**

-1. Login to your website
+1. Go to the wp-admin/ section of your website
+1. Select the *Open Graph* menu item
+1. Select the *Advanced* sub-menu item
-1. In the NGFB Advanced settings, check "Preserve on Uninstall" if you would like to keep NGFB settings in the database
+1. Check the "Preserve on Uninstall" option if you would like to keep NGFB settings in the database
-1. Go to Plugins
+1. Select the *Plugins* menu item
-1. Select Installed Plugins
+1. Select the *Installed Plugins* sub-menu
-1. Click the Deactivate link under *NGFB Open Graph*
+1. Scroll down to the *NGFB Open Graph* plugin, and click its *Deactivate* link
-1. Click the Delete link under *NGFB Open Graph*
+1. Scroll down to the *NGFB Open Graph* plugin, and click its *Delete* link
+1. Click on the *Yes, Delete these files and data* button

-Unless you check the "Preserve on Uninstall" option, deleting the plugin will also remove all of its settings from the database.
+Note: Unless you checked the "Preserve on Uninstall" option, deleting the plugin will also remove all of its settings from the database.

 **Manual Removal**

-1. Remove the wordpress/wp-content/plugins/nextgen-facebook/ folder
+1. Remove the wordpress/wp-content/plugins/nextgen-facebook/ folder from your website

-Removing the plugin folder manually will not remove its settings from the database.
-This may be desirable if you want to upload a new plugin archive, without loosing its existing options.
+Note: Removing the plugin folder manually will not remove its settings from the database.
+This may be desirable if you want to upload a new plugin archive, without loosing the existing settings.

-If you need to roll-back and re-install an older *Free* version, you can find them all on the [WordPress Developers](http://wordpress.org/plugins/nextgen-facebook/developers/) page.

 == Frequently Asked Questions ==